DSC-Unilag/ML-Study-Group/Assignment/Week2.md

 <bold>You are to put your notebooks and datasets in a folder saved as firstname_lastname_week2 name of notebook should be datasetname_lastname_week2.ipynb</bold>

+#### PS: data cleaning is the process of identifying and removing (or correcting) inaccurate records from a dataset, table, or database and refers to recognising unfinished, unreliable, inaccurate or non-relevant parts of the data and then restoring, remodelling, or removing the dirty or crude data.
+A clean dataset is one that has gone through this process.
+Making your dataset cleaner is an added advantage.